forestgrape/coronavirus/3_medical/covid19.md

 ### Movement
 Movement is import for optimal functioning of the immune system.
 A good working immune system in turn is important regarding the prevention, the treatment and recovering of/from Covid-19.
 Moderate movement (e.g. a walk or home stretching.
 For home sports ventilation of the room before and afterwards is important) is recommended even when infected, while exercise is only recommended when fit and healthy.

-> In some regions if tested positive a walk outside is  only allowed for people in house with a garden.
+> In some regions if tested positive a walk outdoors is  only allowed for people in house with a garden.
 Though the detection rate of mild cases is usually very low, so many will have no formal restrictions.

 > Movement can be associated with deep breathing which is aerosol generating.
 Therefore when possibly infected and with people to protect in the same flat, it is important to be in a separate room and ventilate the room even after stretching and light exercise.
 Regarding aerosol transmission outdoors is still way safer.